ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/hempstead.md

 "It seems probable that in the previous year Captain John Seaman coming from the eastern end of the island, had settled land adjoining what was subsequently the eastern boundary of the Hempstead Purchase, and had secured title to a tract com prising more than twelve thousand acres, which, in 1685, under the Dongan patent, became part of the town of Hempstead."

-From that time on we find his name in many pages of history, recording a life of ceaseless activity in the establishment of his section of America.
+From that time on we find his name in many pages of history, recording a life of ceaseless activity in the establishment of this section of America.

 "Once he signed an agreement or pledged his faith he never disclaimed his share of it."
 </blockquote>